 - Download our Moving to Denmark Guide (PDF)

 Accommodation in Denmark comes in a variety of forms and is generally of an exceptional standard.
 From city apartments to suburban houses, expats are sure to find something to suit their lifestyle and budget.
-Most newcomers to Denmark rent their accommodation rather than buy.

 Types of accommodation in Denmark

 Expats in Denmark can choose from apartments or suburban houses.
-Most accommodation in Danish cities comprises of apartment blocks, and is best suited for single professional expats or young couples.
+Most accommodation in Danish cities comprises apartment blocks, and is best suited for single professional expats or young couples.
 Houses are more common in the suburbs, most of which have gardens.
 Suburban houses are usually the best option for those expats with children.

 New arrivals in Denmark who want to live in the city should look out for apartments in beautiful historical buildings.
 These can be a real find for those lucky enough, as the apartments are generally of a high standard.